J. Edgar: Plot

 Well into adulthood, Hoover continues to live with his mother, who is his moral guide.
-He hires Clyde Tolson to the Bureau in 1930; the two develop a close personal relationship, and Hoover promotes Tolson to associate director.
+He hires Clyde Tolson to the Bureau in 1930; the two develop a rapport and Hoover promotes Tolson to associate director.
 When Hoover confesses to his mother that he is uncomfortable in romantic situations with women, she says she would rather have him dead than gay.
 When Tolson tells Hoover that he loves him, Hoover panics and claims that he wants to marry actress Dorothy Lamour.
 Tolson becomes infuriated and the two fight, culminating in Tolson kissing Hoover and threatening to end their association if Hoover ever talks about another woman again.
 Hoover's mother dies, and he is grief-stricken.

 Following an embarrassing line of questioning by Senate Appropriations Committee chair Kenneth McKellar in 1933, Hoover becomes increasingly vengeful against those who challenge his reputation and the Bureau's.
-He uses covert listening devices to collect compromising information which he uses to blackmail key political figures over the years, including President Franklin D. Roosevelt and Attorney General Robert F. Kennedy, protecting his position and increasing the Bureau's power.
-He starts an illegal counterintelligence program to fight what he perceives as a new wave of radicals, culminating in his unsuccessful attempt to blackmail Martin Luther King Jr. into declining the Nobel Peace Prize in 1964 via the FBI–King letter.
+He uses covert listening devices to collect compromising information which he uses to blackmail political figures over the years, including President Franklin D. Roosevelt and Attorney General Robert F. Kennedy, protecting his position and increasing the Bureau's power.
+He starts COINTELPRO, an illegal counterintelligence program, to fight what he perceives as a new wave of radicals, culminating in his failed attempt to blackmail Martin Luther King Jr. into declining the Nobel Peace Prize in 1964 via the FBI–King letter.

 Tolson suffers a stroke, and Hoover's strength declines with age.
 Fearing that President Richard Nixon will acquire his confidential files and use them to ruin the FBI's reputation, he asks Gandy to keep them out of Nixon's hands.
 Tolson urges Hoover to retire and accuses him of exaggerating his involvement with key events in the Bureau's history.
 Hoover admits his feelings for Tolson before dying at home.
 Gandy destroys Hoover's files before Nixon's men can seize them.